tsgates/arch-wiki-markdown/wiki/Savage.md

 > Installation

-If you already have installed Xorg you only need to install xf86-video-savage from the Official Repositories.
+If you already have installed Xorg you only need to install xf86-video-savage from the Official repositories.

 > Configuration